gnss-ro/aws-opendata/tutorials/Readme.md

-will define the first argument as the directory in which a history of previous database queries will be stored and will define the second argument as the location where all RO data files will be downloaded by default.
+will define the first argument as the directory in which a history of previous database queries will be stored and will define the second argument as the location where all RO data files will be downloaded,
+by default.

 ### RO processing center inter-comparison